PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 1.
 Calling TRacer from MATLAB command window

-Click on *File* to open the drop-down menu to see the provided options as follows:
+Click on *File* to open the drop-down menu as shown on figure 2 to see the provided options as follows:

 * **Mapping** for adjusting the overlay of up to four detection channels, loading a previously saved map, or saving a created one.